eqlabs/starknet-multisig/README.md

 You can try either in alpha network (Goerli) or mainnet, but alpha is highly recommended since it's a lot faster.
 Do note that _faster_ means that it may take only 10 minutes for a transaction to go through, depending on the network conditions.

+Using the Goerli network means you operate on Goerli through a separate StarkNet alpha network.
+You do not interact directly with the Goerli network.

-Currently StarkNet devnet doesn't work properly with this version.
+Currently StarkNet _devnet_ doesn't work properly with this version.

 ### What is there to test?

 Currently you can test the multisig with only one target contract.
-The target contract is a trivial contract which keep track of some balance and has unrestricted functionality to update the balance.
+The target contract is a trivial contract which keeps track of some balance and has unrestricted functionality to update the balance.
 You can't change the target contract (without some development work).

 If you want to have a fresh start, just refresh your browser window.
 No data is stored between sessions.

+### Fees

+You do not need any assets in your wallets in order to use this functionality.
+StarkNet does not currently enforce fees and subsidises Goerli fees.

 ### UI

 The UI can be found at <a href='http://starknet-multisig.vercel.app' target='_blank'>http://starknet-multisig.vercel.app</a>.

+How to use:

 1. If you don't have yet, get the Argent X browser extension (not the regular Argent wallet!).
-Change the network.
+Change the network to Goerli.
 Create some accounts
 1. Choose what is the threshold and how many signers in total.
 The threshold states how many signers have to sing a transaction before it can be executed.
 The total number states how many signers there are in total.
 1. Enter owner addresses
 1. Deploy the multisig